spwhite1337/jd-battery-sizing/README.md

 # Utility Battery Sizing

-An engineer at a [redacted] company asked me to assess the load profile of their power gen site in order to assess the size of a proposed battery that would decrease their peak demand.
+An engineer at a [redacted] company asked me to assess the load profile of their power gen site in order to estimate the size of a proposed battery that would decrease their peak demand.

 ## Procedure